 Fig. 5 / Print Screen from Google Street View's map of Gjirokastra.
 Source / the author scale; the dimensions are completely different from the previous typologies, and consequently one's relation to the space is also changed.
 Factories are places of wonder, where things come to life and become objects of your life.
 They are somehow magical; the gaze cannot really find a place where to stop but goes around and around trying to read all of space.
 But is it really possible to capture the totality of the complexity of our contemporaneity?
 The common element of nature is, again, the main protagonist of the installation into this typology.
-The space is imagined as a forest, an enchanted forest where magical things can happen, like when a fairy tale narrator narrates texts written by writers, artists, and different professionals.
+The space is imagined as a forest, an enchanted forest where magical things can happen, like when a fairy tale narrator narrates written by writers, artists, and different professionals.
 Site specific performances address the relation between nature and human constructions.
 The inspiration for this installation came from different artists like Ilya and Emilia Kabakov, Christo and Jeanne-Claude.
 Furthermore, keeping its identity of being a place where objects are born, the astounding house will host a laboratory of arts and crafts where young students, artists, and professionals can experience different techniques and practices, in close collaboration with national and international companies.

-Romano, Nicola Tasselli, Eleonora Baccega.
+Fig. 6a / Illustration for the installation: Il cielo in una stanza Concept of the installation, Stefano Romano, Nicola Tasselli, Eleonora Baccega.
 Implementation of the idea: Stefano Romano, drawing by Stefano Romano

-Fig. 6a / Illustration for the installation: Il cielo in Fig. 6b / Illustration for the installation: A piedi una stanza Concept of the installation, Stefanonudi Concept of the installation, Stefano Romano, Nicola Tasselli, Eleonora Baccega.
+Fig. 6b / Illustration for the installation: A piedi nudi Concept of the installation, Stefano Romano, Nicola Tasselli, Eleonora Baccega.
 Implementation of the idea: Stefano Romano, drawing by Stefano Romano